 Install Nougat If You Want to Improve Your Security

 If you value your device's security you'll probably want to install the Samsung Galaxy Note 5 Nougat update soon after it arrives.

 The Samsung Galaxy Note 5 Nougat update will deliver the most recent security patches from Google and Samsung.

-The initial batch of Galaxy Note 5 Nougat updates feature Samsung's March security patch but more recent updates feature the latest patches from both Samsung and Google.
+The initial batch of Galaxy Note 5 Nougat updates featured Samsung's March security patch but more recent updates feature the latest patches from both Samsung and Google.
 You can read more about them over on Samsung's website.